Around 6,394 PSVs Issued Fitness Certificate During Ongoing Year - UrduPoint

 Around 6,394 PSVs Issued Fitness Certificate During Ongoing Year

-To ensure the commuter's safety in the federal capital, the Islamabad Transport Authority (ITA) has issued around 6,394 fitness certificates to Public Service Vehicles (PSVs) during ongoing year

-ISLAMABAD (UrduPoint / Pakistan Point News - 8th Oct, 2019 ) :To ensure the commuter's safety in the Federal capital, the Islamabad Transport Authority (ITA) has issued around 6,394 fitness certificates to Public Service Vehicles (PSVs) during ongoing year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Oct, 2019 ) :To ensure the commuter's safety in the Federal capital, the Islamabad Transport Authority (ITA) has issued around 6,394 fitness certificates to Public Service Vehicles (PSVs) during ongoing year.

-As many as 3,471 PSVs were also issued route permits during said period to facilitate the local traveler to reach their respective destination without any hindrance, an official source in ITA told APP on Tuesday.
+As many as 3,471 PSVs were also issued route permits during said period to facilitate the local traveler to reach their respective destination without any hindrance, an official source in ITA told APP.

 On the directions of Deputy Commissioner, Islamabad, Hamza Shafqaat, he said, the Secretary ITA, Kamran Cheema, along with Motor Vehicle Examiner and Traffic Police had been carried out inspection on PSVs randomly across the city.